malerba118/react-use-database/README.md

 > relational data at its simplest

 react-use-database gives you an opinionated interface, efficient data flow, and concise global state management.
 It forces you to think about your client-side data in the context of a queryable database.
-It gives you two global data stores: an entity store and a query store.
+It gives you two global data stores: an **entity store** and a **query store**.

 The entity store contains all of your model data.
-It’s just a giant json blob that is **the source of truth** for any **database entity** that you have defined via Normalizr’s notion of schemas (eg UserSchema, TodoSchema, CommentSchema, etc.).
+It’s just a big json blob that is **the source of truth** for any **database entity** that you have defined via Normalizr’s notion of schemas (eg UserSchema, TodoSchema, CommentSchema, etc.).
+Note, [Normalizr](https://github.com/paularmstrong/normalizr) is a peer dependency of react-use-database, you should familiarize yourself with it.

 But, what good is a database without a way to pull data from it?
 That’s where the query store comes in.
 A query is comprised of a schema and a value.
 The query `{schema: UserSchema, value: 32}` would return you a user whose id is 32.
-The query `{schema: [UserSchema], value: [32]}` would return you a singleton array of the user whose id is 32.
-By tracking and updating your entities and queries in their respective stores, **every component can have access to the latest data with minimal code and minimal effort**.
-Note, [Normalizr](https://github.com/paularmstrong/normalizr) is a peer dependency of react-use-database, you should familiarize yourself with it.
+The query `{schema: [UserSchema], value: [32, 33, 34]}` would return you an array of three users.
+By tracking and updating your entities and queries in their respective stores, **every component can have access to the latest data with almost no additional code**.

 I used to implement relational state management with Redux/Normalizr.
-It worked well, but there was too much boilerplate and trying to onboard a new-hire to the idea was incredibly daunting.
+It worked well, but there was too much boilerplate and trying to onboard a new-hire to the idea was daunting.
 Redux and Normalizr are an incredible pairing, Dan Abramov was really onto something with his creation of each (He’s even done an [Egghead tutorial series](https://egghead.io/courses/building-react-applications-with-idiomatic-redux)  in which he describes almost the exact design pattern I’ve implemented in this library).
 The problem with Redux is that it lacks opinionation and it can be overwhelmingly verbose.
 It’s vulnerable to anti-patterns and there’s nothing inherent to its API to enforce its proper use.
 When used improperly, redux can become more of a burden than an asset.